Andrew Lemoncello

-Andrew Lemoncello (born 12 October 1982) is a Scottish long distance runner who competes in the 3000 metres steeplechase and the marathon events.
+Andrew Lemoncello (born 12 October 1982) is a Scottish former long-distance runner who competed in the 3000 metres steeplechase and the marathon events.
 He won a team junior gold medal at the 2001 European Cross Country Championships and won a scholarship to attend Florida State University in 2004.
 At Florida State he was second in the NCAA Men's Outdoor Track and Field Championship in the steeplechase.

 He represented Great Britain at the World Championships in Athletics in 2005 and 2007.
 He ran in the steeplechase event at the 2008 Summer Olympics.
 Lemoncello completed his debut marathon in 2010, finishing eighth in the London Marathon.

 Early life

 Born on 12 October 1982 in Tokyo, Japan, to an American father and Scottish mother, Lemoncello grew up in Ceres, Scotland, where he attended Madras College.
 While at Madras College, he broke all distance running records and still held them in 2007.
 After school he attended Stirling University and continued his progress at the on-campus Scottish Institute of Sport.
 Throughout this time he was an active runner for the Fife Athletics Club.
 While at Madras and Stirling he won the Scottish National Championship sixteen times, he was a member of the gold winning European Cross Country team, came third at the 2004 British University Cross Country Championships, finished eighth at the World Mountain Running Championships 2004 and was the British University Champion in the 5000 m and 10000 m events.